-Recall that in n dimensions, a base polyhedron is contained within a hyperplane and thus has dimension at most (n-1).
+Recall that in dimension n, a base polyhedron is contained within a hyperplane and thus has dimension at most (n - 1).
 If this holds with equality, we call the base polyhedron max-dimensional.
+The following decomposition theorem is analogous to the decomposition into connected components of a matroid, or more generally of a submodular system, see [15].
 Theorem 3.1.
-Every g-polymatroid Q is the direct product of at most one full-dimensional g-polymatroid and some (possibly zero) max-dimensional base-polyhedra.
+Every nonempty g-polymatroid Q is the direct product of at most one full-dimensional g-polymatroid and some (possibly zero) max-dimensional base-polyhedra.